Get Instant Access To The Rest of The Story... Unlock The Full Story Content For Free

 IF YOU’RE AN INDEPENDENT PHARMACIST OR PHARMACY OWNER, you know how challenging the payer landscape has become.
 You’ve probably made an effort to diversify your business in order to meet healthcare needs in your community while trying to stay financially viable.
 So when it comes to contracting on your behalf, shouldn’t your pharmacy services administrative organization (PSAO) be doing everything it can to protect your patient access and keep your pharmacy viable?

-Your pharmacy’s pharmacy services administrative organization (PSAO) should prioritize your valuable role in your community (and not just consider prescription volume)?
-How can you tell?
-A few key attributes should be evident if the organization has your best interests at heart.
+Your pharmacy’s pharmacy services administrative organization (PSAO) should prioritize your valuable role in the community (and not just consider prescription volume).
+There are a few key attributes that should be evident if the organization has your best interests at heart.
 Below we discuss the three priorities of the right contracting partner.

 The Three Priorities of the Right Contracting Partner

 1. The “A” in PSAO stands for “administrative” and describes the traditional role of the PSAO, which is acting as an intermediary between the PBMs (pharmacy benefit managers) and the pharmacies.
 This is a passive role that worked in the past to a degree because independent pharmacy was able to operate in the former reimbursement environment.
 As payers and PBMs continue to consolidate, they now wield tremendous negotiating leverage.
 They’re rapidly forcing down reimbursement rates, thus negatively impacting the economic model for all pharmacies, especially independents.

 The “A” in PSAO must evolve to mean “advocate” — both at the contracting table and on the legislative front.